kreuzwerker/terraform-provider-docker/docs/resources/image.md

 - `build_args` (Map of String) Pairs for build-time variables in the form of `ENDPOINT : "https://example.com"`
 - `build_id` (String) BuildID is an optional identifier that can be passed together with the build request.
 The same identifier can be used to gracefully cancel the build with the cancel request.
 - `build_log_file` (String) Path to a file where the buildx log are written to.
 Only available when `builder` is set.
 If not set, no logs are available.
 The path is taken as is, so make sure to use a path that is available.
-- `builder` (String) Set the name of the buildx builder to use.
-If not set, the legacy builder is used.
+- `builder` (String) The name of the buildx builder to use.
+If BUILDX_BUILDER environment variable is set, it will be used.
+If left empty, the provider tries to resolve to the default builder - which might not always work.
+If you are in Windows, the legacy builder is used.
 - `cache_from` (List of String) External cache sources (e.g., `user/app:cache`, `type=local,src=path/to/dir`).
 Only supported when using a buildx builder.
 - `cache_to` (List of String) Cache export destinations (e.g., `user/app:cache`, `type=local,dest=path/to/dir`).
 Only supported when using a buildx builder.
 - `cgroup_parent` (String) Optional parent cgroup for the container